Tips to Stop Dog Fence Fighting with Neighborhood Dogs

 We headed outside so I could show the guardians how to get Thor to focus on them, come when called and train him to move away from the fence instead of running along the fence line barking at the other dog.
 This approach works for every breed and you don’t have to be a professional Pitbull dog trainer to do it.

-To make sure the guardians can remember all the tips we covered in this in home dog training session, we recorded a roadmap to success video.
+To make sure Thor’s guardians can remember all the tips we covered in this in-home dog training session, including how to combat fence fighting, we recorded a roadmap to success video.

 Categorized in: